 British Columbia has an enormous network of trails that vary from easy to technical terrain.
-For any hiker or trail runner, you should always be prepared whether you are going on an easy hike lasting only a couple of hours along relatively flat terrain or a route that lasts several hours or days with major elevation gain and distance.
+For any hiker or trail runner, you should always be prepared whether you are going on a leisurely hike lasting only a couple of hours along relatively flat terrain or a route that continues several hours or days with significant elevation gain and distance.

 I have always enjoyed hiking and been fortunate to find friends at the same level to go on some relatively challenging hikes in Vancouver.
-I think it’s critical to hike or trail run with at least one other person if you begin to explore remote areas.
-Having someone reasonably experienced in hiking can make a huge difference both for safety and being ready for a route planned and issues that may occur.
+I think it’s critical to hike or trail run with at least one other person if you begin to explore remote areas for your safety.
+Having someone reasonably experienced in hiking can make a huge difference both for safety and being ready for unplanned issues that may occur.

 Elevation Gain is a measurement of the accumulation of height travelled in meters or feet.
 This should not be confused with maximum elevation.
-Total elevation gain is the sum of every increase in height throughout an entire trip.
-The loss is not counted in this sum.
-An example would be, if you travel up a mountain from 600m to its highest point of 1500m your gain would be 900m.
-If you were to travel back down to the start and repeat the route your gain would be 1800m.
+Total elevation gain is the sum of every increase in altitude throughout an entire trip.
+The loss is not counted in this quantity.

 Maximum Elevation is the highest point you go measured from Sea level.
-If you are already in a mountainous region, you may be starting several hundred meters above sea level already, which may mean your elevation gain will be smaller than the highest point that you reach.
+If you are already in a mountainous region, you may be starting several hundred meters above sea level already.
+When planning routes, make sure not to confuse the maximum elevation with elevation gain.

 Terrain can vary considerably over different grades.
 A trail with only a small elevation gain can have technical terrain.
 This can include hazardous rocks, creek crossings and tree roots.
 Steeper gradients don’t always result in technical terrain.
 Some routes can be relatively easy switchbacks where others can be more vertical that require the use of poles or hands to manoeuvre over boulders or loose roots.
 Difficult routes may need chains or ropes to help.
 More technical terrain can make your descent last as long as the ascent, which should be considered when allowing for time.

 Carefully consider the footwear and equipment you may need.
-Weather conditions can easily change the trail.
+Weather conditions can quickly change the trail.

-The higher you go, the shorter the season for accessibility.
+The higher you go in the mountains, the shorter the season for accessibility.
 Higher altitude trails will become harder and more dangerous to access during the fall, winter and early seasons from snowfall.
 This should never be attempted without the correct equipment and experience.
 Some trails may be closed by the local parks and should not be tried so that you do not put your own life at risk or the life of rescue crew should there be an accident.

 Bears and Cougars

 You should be aware if you are going to a region that can have bears or cougars.
-There is some useful information available online, which can provide you specific things to do and not do if you confront either.
+There is some useful information available online, which can provide you specific things to do and what not to do if you confront either.
 There are products like bear spray and bear bangers that can be extremely useful for your protection.
-Being loud on the trail can be a very effective strategy that will deter the bears, so you don’t accidentally creep up on them.
+Being loud on the trail can be a beneficial strategy that will deter the bears, so you don’t accidentally creep up on them.